annamalai-saro/advent-of-code/README.md

 # advent-of-code
-Advent of node in ECMAScript 2015 !
+Advent of code solutions in ECMAScript 2015 !